CompVis/stable-diffusion/README.md

 - It can generate _512x512 images from a prompt on a 4GB VRAM GPU in under 25 seconds per image_ (RTX 2060 in my case).

-- You can use the `--H` & `--W` arguments to set the size of the generated image.

 - For example, the following command will generate 20 512x512 images:

 `python optimizedSD/optimized_txt2img.py --prompt "Cyberpunk style image of a Telsa car reflection in rain" --H 512 --W 512 --seed 27 --n_iter 2 --n_samples 10 --ddim_steps 50`

 ---

+## Optional arguments

+### `--turbo` (Faster inference)

+- If generating small batch of images (~ 1 to 4), use this argument to generate a single 512x512 image in under 25 seconds (on RTX 2060, excluding the time to load the model) using using only around 1GB of extra VRAM (4.3 GB instead of 3.3GB)

 ### `--seed` (Seed)